shawenyao/jekyll-now/_posts/2022-07-01-Stack-Overflow-The-LED.md

 dev.close()
 ```

 Mode 14 happens to be Rainbow Swirl.
-It has an eye-catching animation with plenty of colors, which makes it hard to ignore - an ideal candidate for notification purposes.
-We will call it the notification mode going forward.
+It has an eye-catching animation with plenty of colors, which makes it hard to ignore - an ideal candidate for the notification mode.

 ## Listening to Notifications